marczz/mzlinux_pages/development/git.md

     by Joey Hess is a perl script that can checkout, update, or perform other actions on a set of repositories. _mr_ is a Debian Package.
+    -   See also the list of software related to _myrepos_ at the end of the  [myrepos Home Page](http://myrepos.branchable.com/)
 -   [fgit (Folder Git)](https://github.com/l0b0/fgit) (GPL)
     by Victor Engmark is a small shell script that run a Git command in several repositories.